• Skip to primary navigation

 Instructions

 • First, carefully separate the eggs, ensuring no yolk gets into the whites.
-Keep the egg whites chilled in the refrigerator.
+Keep the egg whites refrigerated.

 • In a bowl, combine the yolks and brown sugar.
 Gradually add the sugar in small portions while beating the mixture until it becomes a creamy, lemon-yellow color.

 • Meanwhile, gently heat milk in a saucepan over low heat.
-Stir in vanilla essence, clove powder, and half of the nutmeg powder, bringing it to a simmer.
+Stir in the vanilla essence, clove powder, and half of the nutmeg powder, then bring to a simmer.

 • Slowly incorporate the yolk mixture into the warm milk, adding it in thirds and mixing thoroughly after each addition.